licaschiou/taiwanVoterDemography/README.md

 6. To generate demography in g0v format : g0vDemo().
    This script will automatically detect csv files in the same folder and processes all of them.
    Please make sure there are only legitimite csv files in the same folder.
-7. To generate tidy demography: regionDemo <- tidyDemo(regionDemoFileName).
+7. To generate tidy demography: tidyDataSet <- tidyDemo(regionDemoFileName).
    This function will return a data set for exploratory data analysis.
+8. plotTidyDemo(tidyDataSet) will create a simply demography plot by ages and save it as png file.

 Todo :
 1. codebook.md